mockturtl/lmde-faq/System.md

 * `apt-get update` or `aptitude update` refreshes the list of available packages

-If newer packages are available:
+If newer packages are available,

 * `apt-get upgrade` installs available packages that do not require other packages to be added or removed from the system
-* `aptitude safe-upgrade` installs available packages that do not require other packages be removed from the system, and adds new packages as necessary
+* `aptitude safe-upgrade` installs available packages that do not require other packages be removed from the system
+    * adds new packages as necessary
-* `apt-get dist-upgrade` or `aptitude full-upgrade` installs all available packages, prompting for confirmation if packages will be removed
+* `apt-get dist-upgrade` or `aptitude full-upgrade` installs all available packages
+    * prompts for confirmation if packages will be removed

-With large updates, you may find `aptitude` too slow.
+_With large updates, you may find `aptitude` too slow._

 ###### gdebi